cjumel/conf.nvim/README.md

   dependenncies) on-the-fly, without having to create a new configuration file

-Besides, I wanted to do this with Lua, as I like this language and it is powerful-enough and yet very efficient!
+Besides, I wanted to do this with Lua, as I like this language and it is powerful-enough and yet very efficient, and I wanted each level to update the previous ones, not overwrite them.

-## The solution
+### The solution

-When the plugin is setup,the following steps happen:
+When the plugin is setup, the following steps happen:

-- First, the plugin looks for a default Neovim configuration file (in `lua/default-nvim-config.lua` by default) in the Neovim configuration directory (`~/.config/nvim` by default).
-If found, this file is **securely** sourced, and its output is used to define the Neovim configuration.
+- First, the plugin looks for a default Neovim configuration file in `lua/conf/default.lua` in the Neovim configuration directory (`~/.config/nvim` by default).
+If found, its output is used to define the Neovim configuration.

-- Then, the plugin looks for a global Neovim configuration file (in `lua/global-nvim-config.lua` by default) in the Neovim configuration directory (`~/.config/nvim` by default).
-If found, this file is **securely** sourced, and its output is used to update the Neovim configuration.
+- Then, the plugin looks for a global Neovim configuration file in `lua/conf/global.lua` in the Neovim configuration directory (`~/.config/nvim` by default).
+If found, its output is used to update the Neovim configuration.

-- Then, the plugin looks for a project-specific Neovim configuration file (named `.nvim.lua` by default) in the current working directory and all its parent directories until the home directory.
-  If found, this file, again, is **securely** sourced, and its output is used to update the Neovim configuration.
+- Then, the plugin looks for a project-specific Neovim configuration file named `.nvim.lua` in the current working directory and all its parent directories until the home directory.
+If found, the file is sourced **securely** using `vim.secure.read`, to avoid executing blindly potentially malicious code.
+Again, its output is used to update the Neovim configuration.

-- Finally, the plugin looks for environment variables starting with a prefix (`NVIM_` by default), and if found, it adds them with their values to the Neovim configuration.
+- Finally, the plugin looks for environment variables starting with the `NVIM_` prefix.
+If found, it adds them with their values to the Neovim configuration.

-This system is simple but flexible-enough for me to configure Neovim in a way that suits my needs.
+This system is quite simple but flexible-enough for me to configure Neovim in a way that suits my needs.
 Besides, since it relies on sourcing Lua files, it supports executing arbitrary Lua code, like creating commands or setting environment variables at machine- or project-level.

+> [!TIP]
+>
-Usually, I Git-ignore the global and project-specific configuration files, and only my default Neovim configuration is versioned, so that the Neovim configuration doesn't pollute any project I'm working on.
+> Usually, I Git-ignore the global configuration file in my Neovim configuration repository, and I
+> Git-ignore the project-specific configuration files at the global Git level, by adding it in
+> `~/.config/git/ignore`, so only my default Neovim configuration file is versioned.
+That way the
+> Neovim configuration files don't pollute any project I'm working on.

 ## Installation